 - Most Scenic Route: In our opinion, this is the most scenic route, and one we will focus on in this article.
 Travel from Calgary to Kamloops and then take the Duffy Lake Road (Highway 99), which is a scenic route, but beware it is subject to avalanches, and landslides, and is overall not the easiest road to drive in the winter.
 We’ve been caught a few times on it in a snowstorm and can tell you it is a scary experience.

-- Alternative Scenic Route: Another scenic route is to travel Highway 1 out of Calgary and head towards Kelowna.
+- Alternative Scenic Route: Traveling Highway 1 out of Calgary and heading towards Kelowna is another scenic route.
 This route will take you through the Okanagan and towns like Vernon and Kelowna.
 It’s a great summertime route from Calgary to Vancouver, but not so much in the winter.

 - Longest Route (Adventure option): If you have time on your hands and want to explore some really cool towns you can head south from Calgary and travel through Okotoks, and hit Waterton National Park.
 After Waterton you’ll venture through cool mountain towns like Fernie, Nelson, and Rossland and pretty much skirt the US/Canada border.
 It’s a great wintertime option if you are looking to ski at some of Canada’s best ski resorts like Fernie, Red Mountain, and Whitewater.